Talk to an advisor 888-998-9080

 Hardware/ IP Phone

-Differing from softphones, IP phones plug directly into an Ethernet port on a router and interfaces with a VoIP service, another VoIP phone, or a VoIP gateway.
+Unlike softphones, IP phones plug directly into an Ethernet port on a router and interface with a VoIP service, another VoIP phone, or a VoIP gateway.
 Therefore, they don’t require a transmission through a PC, nor software.
 Another option is a WiFi IP phone.
 This connects wirelessly to an Internet connection (access point), so it also doesn’t require a connection with a PC.

 There are several different options of IP phones that provide users with varied functionality and capabilities.
-A basic hardware phone is similar to a traditional home or office desk phone.
+A basic IP phone is similar to a traditional home or office desk phone, making it a familiar option for many users.
 In that respect, it is a ‘comfort zone’ considered by many who are not quite ready to go full-tilt with a softphone.
 By taking this route, it offers users the opportunity to send and receive reliable calls over a VoIP network.
 For those who are looking for more bells and whistles, advanced IP phones with a large screen to include web-browsing options can be considered.

 Pros and Cons of VoIP Softphones and IP Phones

-Gartner analyst Dan O’Connell estimates that 30% of employees now use softphones, and he expects that number to climb by 10% each year.
+Gartner analyst Dan O’Connell estimates that 30% of employees now use softphones, with adoption expected to increase by roughly 10% each year.

 O’Connell says "younger people typically don’t like the hard-phones.
 They haven’t really grown up with it, and they would rather call with either their cell phone or their mobile device.
 Some companies just don’t want to spend the extra money on (a hard-phone).
 But it is still very popular in many traditional industries, like manufacturing, healthcare and the public sector."